rsrini7/Prompt-Engineering-Studio/README.md

 This is the roadmap for what can be built on top of the current MVP foundation.

 ### Core Functionality Enhancements
-* **UI-Based Dataset Builder:** A simple form within the application to help users create small test datasets from scratch without needing a CSV file.
-* **Export Options:** Buttons to export the final, optimized prompt as a ready-to-use JSON object or Python script.
+* **Configurable Guardrails & Timeouts:** A UI to allow users to set their own limits on optimization time, LLM calls, or iterations to better manage resources.

 ### Advanced AI & Optimization
 * **Configurable Guardrails & Timeouts:** A UI to allow users to set their own limits on optimization time, LLM calls, or iterations to better manage resources.